 Moritz: “I’m free at the moment.
 I was President of JEF Stuttgart and I was also on the board of JEF Baden-Württemberg.
 I run for different positions at the federal level and I could see what kind of problems there are, especially in communicating all the reporting.
 But at the moment I don’t hold any other position in JEF so I’m looking forward to working with JEF Europe”.

-Hannah: my mandate as International Officer of JEF Finland ends the last day of this year in two months.
+Hanna: my mandate as International Officer of JEF Finland ends the last day of this year in two months.
 If I’m elected I’ll be running two positions at the same time but I won’t be running for any other positions besides the EB.

-Maia, JEF Finland: “What is your unpopular opinion on federalism or JEF?”
+Maija, JEF Finland: “What is your unpopular opinion on federalism or JEF?”

 Hanna: “My unpopular opinion is that gender quotas are not a way to make our organisation more diverse, they are the opposite”

-Andreas: “I agree with Hannah’s point.
+Andreas: “I agree with Hanna’s point.
 But I would also like to raise another point: keeping our force and increasing our force in sustainability and climate makes us also to look internally and at ourselves.
 We do flight a lot in this organisation; and we have an important cause: our vision is important.
 We need to go around Europe for our cause and messages to be heard but we could view a climate fund to compensate for our impact and make internal guidelines to at least start the conversation internally in JEF”.

 Diletta: “I don’t have an unpopular opinion about the organisation, but what I still think that we should say and bring everywhere and in every possible dimension is the topic of democracy that is actually becoming unpopular and this is the crazy thing.
 I don’t think it’s unpopular for us but it's where our priority should be, so it’s for us think about it and put our efforts there and on how we are perceived”.